jed-harwood/SGM/README.md

 ## Datasets

-This repository currently contains two datasets.
+This repository currently contains three datasets.
 To load a dataset into the working environment, run `data("<dataname>")`.

 * `gar1`: A sample simulated from an underlying GAR(1) model, with p=100, n=100.
 The underlying graph was a random graph with edge probability 0.02.
 * `stocks`: A collection of (standardized) log-returns from 283 stocks on the S\&P 500.
 The dataset spans January 1, 2007, to January 1, 2011, covering the global financial crisis, with 1007 closing prices per stock.
 The stocks come from five GICS sectors: 58 from Information Technology, 72 from Consumer Discretionary, 32 from Consumer Staples, 59 from Financials, and 62 from Industrials.
+* `targar`: A sample simulated from an underlying TAR-GAR model, with p=100 nodes and n=100 observations.

 These datasets can be accessed as the following R objects.